NordicTrack RW200 Rower Review

 • Watts Meter

-The monitor turns on automatically and can be adjusted up or down based on the users height and preference.
+The monitor turns on automatically and can be adjusted up or down based on the user’s height and preference.

-Plus, the RW200 Rower now comes with a FREE 1-Year NordicTrack iFIT membership! (more on this below)
+Plus, the RW200 Rower now comes with a FREE 1-Year NordicTrack iFIT membership! (more on this below).

-Display & Programs
+Display and Programs

 The data on the monitor is displayed in three windows: Upper, Center, and Lower.